 Audit and Supervisory Committee

-Our company’s Audit and Supervisory Committee is composed of three Outside Directors in order to ensure the objectivity and neutrality of management oversight functions.
-In addition, all of the Outside Directors have been appointed as independent directors who have no particular personal or economic relationship with our company, and all of them are Outside Directors having considerable knowledge of finance and accounting.
-Audit and Supervisory Committee Members will exercise the authority stipulated by laws and regulations to audit the execution of duties by the Board of Directors according to the audit policies and audit plans determined by the Audit and Supervisory Committee, including attendance in important meeting groups.
+The Company’s Audit and Supervisory Committee is composed of three outside directors in order to ensure the objectivity and neutrality of management oversight functions.
+In addition, all of the outside directors have been appointed as independent directors who have no particular personal or economic relationship with the Company, and all of them are outside directors having considerable knowledge of finance and accounting.
+The Audit and Supervisory Committee Members will exercise the authority stipulated by laws and regulations to audit the execution of duties by the Board according to the audit policies and audit plans determined by the Audit and Supervisory Committee, including attendance in important meeting groups.

 Operation Implementation Meeting

 The Operation Implementation Meeting consisting of the Representative Directors, executive directors and corporate officers, is responsible for promoting and overseeing our Group’s business activities, coordinating across the multiple departments, ensuring the effective and smooth operations at our business offices and operations centers, and promoting proper execution of the Company’s businesses.

 transcosmos (Company) has resolved at the Company’s board of directors meeting to develop and maintain a system for ensuring that the Company’s business is always carried out in compliance with the applicable laws and regulations and the Articles of Incorporation (internal control system).
 In accordance with the resolution, the Company properly maintains and operates the internal control system.
 The fundamental policies for the internal control system (Fundamental Policy for Internal Control System) are described below:

 1. Systems for ensuring that directors discharge their duties in compliance with the applicable laws and regulations and the Articles of Incorporation